intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 --- abstract

-Encryption and other security mechansim are on the rise on all layers of the stack, protecting user data and making network opertations more secured.
+Encryption and other security mechanisms are on the rise on all layers of the stack, protecting user data and making network operations more secured.
 Further encryption is also a tool to address ossification that has been observed on various layers of the stack over time.
-Seperation of functions into layers and enforcement of layer bounderies based on encryption supports selectd exposure to those entities that are addressed by a function on a certain layer.
-A clear separation supports innovation and also enables new opportunities for collabortive functions.
+Separation of functions into layers and enforcement of layer boundaries based on encryption supports selected exposure to those entities that are addressed by a function on a certain layer.
+A clear separation supports innovation and also enables new opportunities for collaborative functions.
 RFC8558 describes path signals as messages to or from on-path elements.
-This document states principles for designing mechansisms that use or provide path signals and calls for actions on specific valuable cases.
+This document states principles for designing mechanisms that use or provide path signals and calls for actions on specific valuable cases.

 --- middle